Bachelor in Paradise Investigation Finds No Misconduct, Will Resume Filming

-In a surprise move, Warner Bros. has concluded its investigation into misconduct on the set of Bachelor in Paradise in Mexico, and says the show will resume filming.
-Production on the fourth season was suspended after a producer filed a third-party complaint alleging misconduct; it was later revealed that the misconduct in question involved the handling of two contestants “getting extremely sexual in a swimming pool.”
-The misconduct was later reported to center around a sexual encounter between contestants Corinne Olympios (from Nick Viall’s season of The Bachelor) and DeMario Jackson (from Rachel Lindsay’s current Bachelorette season) that involved alcohol and raised questions about consent.
+Warner Bros. has concluded its investigation into misconduct on the set of Bachelor in Paradise in Mexico, and says the show will resume filming.
+Production on the fourth season was suspended when allegations of misconduct were brought by a producer on set about the handling of two contestants “getting extremely sexual in a swimming pool.”
+The misconduct was later reported to involve a sexual encounter between contestants Corinne Olympios (from Nick Viall’s season of The Bachelor) and DeMario Jackson (from Rachel Lindsay’s current Bachelorette season) that involved alcohol and raised questions about consent.
 It was widely speculated that, after contestants were sent home, the season would end in cancellation, though host Chris Harrison urged patience.

 Now, according to a statement, Warner Bros. has reviewed the tape and has not found evidence of misconduct: “Out of respect for the privacy interests of those involved, we do not intend to release the videotape of the incident.
 We can say, however, that the tape does not support any charge of misconduct by a cast member.
 Nor does the tape show, contrary to many press reports, that the safety of any cast member was ever in jeopardy.”
 Read Warner Bros. full message, below: